awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 Currently, there is no way to remove a plugins\.zip or requirements\.txt from an environment once they’ve been added, but we're working on the issue\.
 In the interim, a workaround is to point to an empty text or zip file, respectively\.
 To learn more, see [Deleting files on Amazon S3](working-dags-delete.md)\.

-### Why don't I see my plugins in the Airflow 2\.0 Admin > Plugins menu?<a name="view-plugins-ui"></a>
+### Why don't I see my plugins in the Apache Airflow v2\.0\.2 Admin Plugins menu?<a name="view-plugins-ui"></a>

-For security reasons, the Apache Airflow Web server on Amazon MWAA has limited network egress, and does not install plugins nor Python dependencies directly on the Apache Airflow *Web server*\.
+For security reasons, the Apache Airflow Web server on Amazon MWAA has limited network egress, and does not install plugins nor Python dependencies directly on the Apache Airflow *web server* for version 2\.0\.2 environments\.
 The plugin that's shown allows Amazon MWAA to authenticate your Apache Airflow users in AWS Identity and Access Management \(IAM\)\.

+ To be able to install plugins and Python dependencies directly on the web server, we recommend creaing a new environemnt with Apache Airflow v2\.2 and above\.
+Amazon MWAA installs Python dependencies and and custom plugins directly on the web server for Apache Airflow v2\.2 and above\.

 ### Can I use AWS Database Migration Service \(DMS\) Operators?<a name="ops-dms"></a>